PLAN STRATEGIES FOR TRADERS

-There are many nuances, complexities and tax pitfalls (excise taxes on
+There are many nuances, complexities and tax pitfalls (excise

-tax status) for business traders versus investors.
+(such as trader tax status) for business traders vs. investors.
 As

 a leading CPA firm for traders, we provide many different

 also prepare annual tax Form 5500s when needed, and form

 your entities and prepare

 your annual income tax returns as you like.

 If you have any questions on retirement plans, email us at email@example.com

 or call us.